-period slightly overstates the number of enterprises and thus the growth rate because these years include enterprises in suspension of business.
+Beginning with the raw data, Figure 1 shows trends in the number of registered enterprises.
+The kink in the series during the early 1920s is caused by two factors.
+First, data for the pre-1921 period slightly overstates the number of enterprises and thus the growth rate because these years include enterprises in suspension of business.
 Data from 1921 onwards do not include suspensions.
 Second, the Great Earthquake of 1923 caused data for certain areas of Tokyo and Kanagawa prefectures to be destroyed.
 A fall in the number of enterprises during the late 1930s coincides with the Sino-Japanese War (1937-1945).
-As Nakamura (2003, p.
+As Takafusa Nakamura (2003, p.
 55) puts it: "the direct and indirect effects of the war on Japan's economy were profound, undermining the foundations of the national, business and household economies."

 A clear trend to emerge from Figure 1 is the rapid development of business enterprise over time.
-Approximately 5,000 enterprises were registered in 1896, but by 1939 there were over 88,000, representing an annual average growth rate of 7 percent.
-Although Japan was starting from a low base given its early stage of development, and according to metrics like the number of corporations per capita or corporate share capital (at market or book) as a percentage of GDP, Japan was considerably behind the leading industrial countries (Hannah, 2013), the growth rate is systematically pronounced across the Meiji, Taisho and early Showa eras.
+Approximately 5,000 enterprises were registered in 1896, but by 1939 there were more than 88,000, representing an annual average growth rate of 7 percent.
+Although Japan was starting from a low base given its early stage of development, and according to metrics like the number of corporations per capita or corporate share capital (at market or book) as a percentage of gross domestic product (GDP), Japan was considerably behind the leading industrial countries (Hannah 2015), the growth rate is systematically pronounced across the Meiji, Taisho, and early Showa eras.

 Figure 2 highlights the changing organizational structure of Japanese business over time.
-For the period as a whole joint stock companies accounted for the largest share of all enterprises (44 percent) followed by limited partnerships (around 40 percent) and unlimited partnerships (around 16 percent).
+For the period as a whole, joint stock companies accounted for the largest share of all enterprises (44 percent), followed by limited partnerships (around 40 percent), and unlimited partnerships (around 16 percent).
 Over time, the share of joint stock firms reached a peak during the early 1920s before falling to a low point during the mid-1930s and rebounding by the end of the time period.
 In 1939 joint stock firms accounted for around 40 percent of registered enterprises.

-At the prefecture-level, Figure 3 shows the share of enterprises by legal form remained approximately the same, with the only outlier being Okinawa which, with its capital intensive sugar industry, had relatively more joint stock firms than the average.
-Kanto and Kinki, and to a lesser extent Chibu (a region in-between Kanto, including large cities like Tokyo and Yokohama, and Kinki, where the cities of Kyoto, Osaka, and Kobe are located), remained dominant areas accounting for almost three quarters of enterprises between 1896 and 1939.
+At the prefecture-level, these shares remained approximately the same.
+Kanto and Kinki, and to a lesser extent Chibu (a region in-between Kanto, including large cities like Tokyo and Yokohama, and Kinki, where the cities of Kyoto, Osaka, and Kobe are located), were dominant areas in absolute terms accounting for almost three quarters of enterprises between 1896 and 1939.